Optimizing positional scoring rules for rank aggregation: Introduction

 \section{Introduction}

 Social choice theory \cite{BC+16} studies voting rules (also known as social choice or social welfare functions) that compute a winning alternative or a ranking of the available alternatives from voter preferences.
 Typically, the preference of each voter is supposed to be a ranking over {\em all} available alternatives.
 We deviate from this assumption and, instead, we focus our attention to settings in which each voter (or, better, agent for our purposes) ranks only a small subset of the alternatives.
-Such {\em incomplete} rankings seem to be non-standard in the literature; \cite{WGS16,DKNS01,S07} are some notable exceptions.
+Such {\em incomplete} rankings seem to be non-standard in the literature; the papers \cite{WGS16,DKNS01,S07} are some notable exceptions.

-The setting we have in mind is motivated by crowdsourcing \cite{LA11} and rating applications.
+Our adoption of incomplete rankings is motivated by {\em crowdsourcing}~\cite{LA11} and {\em rating applications}.
 For example, assume that a requester would like to rank a huge set of alternatives using expert opinions from a crowd of workers.
-Asking each worker for her opinion on the whole set of alternatives (i.e., for a full ranking) would rather result in poor information.
-Most probably, the worker will not be aware of most of the alternatives.
+Asking each worker for her opinion on the whole set of alternatives (i.e., for a full ranking of them) could be problematic since, most probably, the worker will not be aware of most of the alternatives.
 Even if she tries to obtain additional information, coming up with consistent comparisons between alternatives that she knows well and alternatives that she has no idea about, would be rather impossible, given their huge number.
-Instead, this task would be much easier if workers focused on small sets of alternatives.
+Instead, this task would be much easier if workers focused on small fixed sets of alternatives.
 The requester could give each worker a different set of few alternatives to rank.
-Then, processing smaller inputs would be easier for the requester as well.
+Then, processing smaller inputs and merging them to come up with a global ranking of all alternatives would be easier for the requester as well.

-This approach has been recently exploited in the context of ordinal peer grading in MOOCs; see \cite{CKV15,CKV16,RJ14,SBP+13} for approaches of this flavour.
+This approach has been recently exploited in the context of ordinal peer grading in massive open online courses (MOOCs); see the papers \cite{ALMRW16,CKV15,CKV16,RJ14,SBP+13,SW17} for approaches of this flavor.
 In such settings, the task of grading an exam with many participating students is outsourced to the students themselves.
-Each student is given a small number of exam papers to rank and the final grading (a ranking of all students) is obtained by aggregating the inputs provided by the students.
+Each student is given a small number of exam papers of other students to rank, and the final grading (a ranking of all students) is obtained by aggregating the inputs provided by the students.
+Ordinal peer grading has also been used in the evaluation of proposals for research funding, e.g., by the Sensors and Sensing Systems (SSS) program of NSF in 2013 \cite{H13}, using a Borda-like method proposed earlier by Merrifield and Saari~\cite{MS09} (see also~\cite{KLMP15}).